This week’s sauce is meant to be shared. It has a communal and neighborly flair to it. But, it begins a little spicy.

 So, until tomorrow: Who is your neighbor?

-Share the Scripture Sauce love!
-Subscribe to receive your daily dab of Bible goodness straight to your inbox each morning.
+🔥Scripture Sauce is a free, daily dab of Bible goodness straight to your inbox!